ncbi/vadr/documentation/advbuild.md

 A good strategy is to take an iterative approach where you:

-1. Build a model(s) from representative and well annotated sequences as a starting point.
+1. Build a model(s) from representative and well annotated sequence(s) as a starting point.
 These may be RefSeq sequences.

 2. Construct a training set of randomly chosen existing sequences for